 He passed away back in 1987 and, as the years pass, you might think Fred Astaire would move on to become a memory: a talented dancer from the past or a historical footnote from the golden age of Hollywood.
 His star destined to fade and dim, as generations of his peers follow him.
 But that hasn’t happened.
 His legacy lives on and his talent remains in the spotlight, and now younger and younger generations are being exposed to his work and inspired to carry it forward.

-We certainly are doing our part here at Fred Astaire Dance Studio.
+We certainly are doing our part here at Fred Astaire Dance Studios.
 His style and grace motivate us as well as our students, but we’re not the only ones keeping Fred’s flame lit.

 Back on the Big Screen

 In fact, younger generations are being introduced to Fred Astaire in much the same way previous generations were introduced to him; on the silver screen.
 Laemmle Theaters, a group of family-run art-house movie theaters, recently did a series of showings of Astaire films in and around the Los Angeles area.
 Their classic double-bill showing of “The Band Wagon” and “Easter Parade” featured Fred at his best; larger than life and dancing in all the big-screen glory.
 Laemmle Theaters and other chains are providing audiences with the opportunity to see classics they way they were intended to be viewed — popcorn included!